 SECOND: SET GOALS

-Here are a few of my annual goals from last year which I achieved:
+Here is one of my annual goals from last year which I achieved:

-As you set and accomplish goals, you might find yourself in a few different scenarios:
+As you set and accomplish goals, you might find yourself in this scenario:

 The important thing in evaluating your progress, direction and momentum is your ability to evaluate yourself realistically, honestly, and in balance.